Bariatric Seed Tea Recipe – Amazing 3-Seed Gut-Healing Drink

 Tips for batching, storage, and travel

-Life gets busy, and having your tea ready to go makes it easier to stick with.
-You can batch-brew a double or triple portion and store it in the fridge for up to 3 days.
-Just reheat gently don’t microwave it, as that can weaken the aromatic oils.
-Use a glass thermos if you want to sip throughout the day.
-Stainless steel bottles work too, but avoid storing it overnight in metal.
+Life gets busy, and having your tea ready to go can make it easier to enjoy regularly.
+You can batch-brew a double or triple portion and store it in the fridge for up to three days.
+When reheating, warm it gently on the stovetop rather than microwaving, which helps preserve the tea’s aroma and flavor.

 FAQs About Bariatric Seed Tea Recipe